 Amounts that are NOT set or approved by the Ontario Energy Board:

-- Physical Limitations and Losses: When electricity is delivered over a transmission lines, it is normal for a small amount of power to lost as heat.
+- Physical Limitations and Losses: When electricity is delivered over transmission lines - from generators to the high-voltage transformers - it is normal for a small amount of power to lost as heat.

 - Energy Reliability: Sometimes the balance between generation and demand is affected by an unanticipated event, such as equipment failure or a surge in demand.
 The IESO purchases reserve electricity that is available on short notice to restore the balance.